twolfson/twolfson.com/articles/do-things-that-dont-scale.md

 It described considering the more manual option to get things done faster for now.
 While the article was with respect to startups and their business, I have adopted a similar philosophy to development and loved the results.

+TODO: Point about how this is also known as YAGNI

 # Server management
 Provisioning and manging servers is typically done via a tool like [Puppet][] or [Chef][].
 However during the early stages of a startup, there are drawbacks to this: